 Boys who attend WBHS are expected to wear their uniform correctly and with pride at all times – whilst at school, to and from school and when representing the school.

-*If you are not purchasing items of uniform from a school approved uniform supplier (Northland School Wear, The Warehouse and Bethells), please contact the school to have the uniform item approved.
+*If you are not purchasing items of uniform from a school approved uniform supplier (Uniform Hub, Bethells and the Warehouse), please contact the school to have the uniform item approved.

-Trousers: Grey school shorts – plain with zip fly and side tabs (NOT elasticised waist) – waistband must be above hips, hem must be above knee.
+Trousers: Grey school shorts – plain with zip fly and side tabs – waistband must be above hips, hem must be above knee.
 Oversized shorts/trousers are unacceptable.

 Long, light grey dress trousers (NOT denim, corduroy or cargoes), with black/grey belt.
 No cuffs, waistband must be above hips, hem above shoes.
 (Shirts must be tucked in if long trousers are worn.)